Economy of London: Service industries

-Currently, over 85% (3.2 million) of the employed population of greater London works in the service industries.
-Another half a million employees resident in Greater London work in manufacturing and construction, almost equally divided between both.
+Currently, over 85% (3.2 million) of the employed population of Greater London works in the service industries.
+Another half a million employees resident in Greater London work in manufacturing and construction, almost equally divided between the two.

 Business districts

 London has five major business districts: the City, Westminster, Canary Wharf, Camden & Islington and Lambeth & Southwark.
 One way to get an idea of their relative importance is to look at relative amounts of office space: Greater London had 26,721,000 m2 of office space in 2001.

 A useful guide to the distribution of wealth across London is the cost of renting office space.
 Mayfair and St. James's are historically and currently the most expensive areas – approximately £146 per sq ft per annum.
 The least expensive commercial districts are Waterloo & Southwark and East London Tech City, a new, but growing hub of start up technology companies, also known as Silicon Roundabout – approximately £65 per sq ft per annum.